-Legend states that if two people get hit with cupid’s arrow they fall in love.
+Legend states that if two people get hit with Cupid’s arrow, they fall in love.

 The Story of Cupid and Psyche

-Cupid’s wife’s name was Psyche.
-Cupid’s mother was very jealous of Psyche because she was so beautiful.
-She ordered Cupid to go to her room and shot her with one of his arrows to make her fall in love with the most horrible being in the world.
-Only when Cupid went to her room he fell in love with her.
+Before they were married, Cupid’s mother ordered him to go to Psyche’s room and shoot her with one of his arrows to make her fall in love with the most horrible being in the world.
+When Cupid entered the room, he fell in love with Psyche.

 Psyche could not believe that Cupid could be a monster.
 She couldn’t wait any longer and had to see what Cupid looked like.

-When he came into her room that night she turned and looked at him.
-Cupid was so angry that she looked at him that he flew away.
+When he came into her room that night, she turned and looked at him.
+Cupid was so angry that she looked at him, and he flew away.
 Psyche was so upset because she thought she lost Cupid forever.
 She searched for the entire world and could not find him.

 They were married in the heavens and stayed together forever.
 The couple had a daughter named Voluptas.
 The mural of the story is Love Conquers All.

 We hope you enjoyed these Cupid Facts for kids!
 Check out more facts and activities at www.kidsplayandcreate.com